lumail/lumail/GPG.md

 Configuring & Testing mimegpg
 -----------------------------

-mimegpg doesn't have any configuration, but it will assume that you're using a gpg-agent.
+`mimegpg` doesn't have any configuration, but it will assume that you're using a `gpg-agent`.
 So you'll need to ensure that you have an agent setup, and that your GPG-key has its passphrase unlocked.

 Configuring this is outside the scope of this documentation.